 Escape to Koh Yao Noi for a weekend or more

 Departing Phuket, Koh Yao and Koh Yao Noi can be reached by either long tail boat or speed boat.
 Saturday morning, I hopped on my bike

-The islands pace and beauty took me back.
+The island’s pace and beauty took me back.
 The peace and tranquillity dug deep and forced you to breathe and relax.
 I arrived at Koh Yao Beach bungalows where the smiley staff greeted me and showed me to my bungalow home for the night.
-Koh Yao Noi is known for a more exclusive crowd with a couple of high-end resorts, which will cater for the fussiest of holidaymakers.
-But having said that, there is also no shortage of reasonably priced, beautifully presented and comfortable bungalows available along the water.
+Koh Yao Noi is known for a more exclusive crowd with a couple of high-end resorts, which will cater to the fussiest of holidaymakers.
+But having said that, there is also no shortage of reasonably priced, beautifully presented, and comfortable bungalows available along the water.

 There is one road that circles the southern half of the island.
 The north part has a couple of small dirt roads leading to a National Park covering the top of the island.
 I rented a bike and ventured around the island, which took no more than an hour.
 While there are areas building up around the island, it’s still very much a peaceful refuge for those seeking closeness with nature.
 The market acts as the village with a few market shops and one 7-11.
 Bring cash because as far as I could see there were 2 ATM’s and they’re not easy to find.

 Escape to Koh Yao Noi and enjoy some of the fantastic activities on the island including hiking, cycling, kayaking, and swimming.
 Cycling

 tours seemed ever popular with small groups peddling their way around the island.
 But mostly, Koh Yao Noi is the ideal place to simply unwind, get reconnected with nature, enjoy the birdlife and sounds of the jungle, and get lost in a good book on a beach, where it is likely you could be completely alone.